 Online Discussion Forums are provided for the primary purpose of enabling off-campus students (including students studying at SPACE in Hong Kong) to engage with each other and the lecturer in Australia.
-The lecturer will expect all students to read these forums at least twice per week.
+The lecturer will expect all students to read these forums at least twice per week and issues raised in the forum are examinable.
 In the forums, you may ask questions about the topics or exercises of each module, or to clarify interpretation of assignment tasks and marking criteria.